 - Training every day—not to kill, but to be ready when emergency calls

-This, we believe, is the true spirit of the Edo samurai—refined not by war, but by peace.
+This, I believe, is the true spirit of the Edo samurai—refined not by war, but by peace.

 Leave a Reply